saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 minion_id: dar01-dal05-lab03
 ```

-The proxy minion needs to be reference in the top file.
-In this case, since the focus is on the proxy minion itself, there is a very simple and straightforward top file.
+The proxy minion needs to be referenced in the top file also.
 Using `cat /srv/pillar/top.sls`, we see it contains the following:

 ```yaml
 base: